kganeshchandan/JobsHub/README.md

 # MernHub
-> This is a MERN stack webapp with REST principles
+> This is a MERN stack based webapp with REST principles

 ## To inititialise the webapp